storj/docs/app/(docs)/object-mount/macos/fast-copy-paste/page.md

 These options are ideal when:

-- Copying large files or folders into an Object Mount volume
 - Moving footage, projects, or renders from a local disk into the cloud
+- Copying large files or folders from one Object Mount volume to another
 - Working with high-latency networks or remote S3 endpoints
 - Avoiding bottlenecks from Finder’s standard file operations